HFZR2005/sound/README.md

 - [x] allow slide to control volume rather than repeated clicks
 - [x] allow dynamic addition of sound cards - database of different sounds (include IDS, name, sound path, icon name) - loop through this to display cards
 - [ ] sound control only appears once sound is chosen, change colour when chosen
+- [ ] make sounds fade between loops (or shorten them so that the volume is roughly consistent throughout)
+- [ ] start setting up state objects to capture what is currently being played - allow for user playlists